How to make Espresso with Keurig

 How to make an Espresso like shot with Keurig?

 Keurig is not for espresso but some Keurig models allow you to make stronger coffee by reducing the amount of water that goes through the coffee pod.
-Here are some tips for making Espresso with Keurig.
+Here are some tips for making Espresso like strong coffee with Keurig.

 1- Choose Dark Roast or Espresso K Cup coffee pod

-Dark roasted beans are typically used in espresso since they have a stronger flavor and are less acidic than lighter roasts.
+Dark roasted beans are typically used in espresso since they have a stronger flavor and extract flavors more quickly than lighter roasts.

 Here’s my favorite Espresso K cup that you must try